https://bffpb.s3.us-east-2.amazonaws.com/biblent/Matthew/Mat04/Matthew04_Temptation1200.webp

 Temptation and Our Lives

-The evil one seeks to expose our most vulnerable spots and plots to overthrow our faithful service as He did with our Master.
-The devil will leave but return when we don’t want him around!
-We must always be prepared.
+The evil one seeks to expose our most vulnerable spots and plans to overthrow our faithful service, just as he did with our Master.
+The devil will leave but return when we least expect him!
+We must always stay alert.
 “Keep watching and praying that you may not enter into temptation; the spirit is willing, but the flesh is weak” (Mat 26:41).

-The devil tempts God’s people to undermine God’s ways and accomplish their selfish purposes.
-The devil’s subtle and sometimes not-so-subtle proposals always go contrary to God’s will.
-If you are befuddled, it’s not the time to make decisions.
-Put it off and pray.
+The devil tempts God’s people to undermine His ways and pursue their selfish goals.
+His subtle and sometimes obvious proposals always oppose God’s will.
+If you're confused, it’s not the time to make decisions.
+Delay and pray.

-The first two “ifs” are flattering temptations, causing us to think much of our role, position, and title, urging us to take special privileges.
+The first two “ifs” are flattering temptations that cause us to focus excessively on our role, position, and title, urging us to take special privileges.
 Because I can, I do.
 How many men wrongly use their strength and position to threaten their wives?
-We can use our positions to trade in the markets illegally.
+We can use our positions to illegally trade in the markets.
 High positions and leadership roles set us up for these temptations.
-Our ability to do something does not mean God’s freedom.
+Our ability to do something does not mean God’s freedom to do it.
 We must resist temptation.
 We can ask, for instance, “Why did God give me this position?”
 It is always to serve, not to be served.
 The biblical way to respond is to mimic Jesus’ response.
-By using God's word, Jesus reframed His thoughts within the context of God’s purposes and ways.
+Jesus reframed His thoughts within the context of God’s purposes and ways by using God’s word.
 The Son of God purposed to do the Father’s will; it didn’t matter what He wanted, felt, or preferred.
-Life is oftentimes difficult, but obedience always leads to God’s preferred ways.
+Life is often difficult, but obedience always leads to God’s preferred ways.

-Sometimes, as in the third ‘if’, Satan comes roaring in with an “in your face” temptation.
-The circumstances will differ, but the devil’s diabolical purpose will always be to frustrate you from doing God’s work in His way.
+Sometimes, as in the third ‘if,’ Satan comes roaring in with an “in your face” temptation.
+The circumstances will vary, but the devil’s evil purpose will always be to hinder you from doing God’s work in His way.
 Respond by saying, “Even if what God wants will cost me this or that, I will seek what He desires.”
-He has greater purposes for the trials we meet up with.
-His will is of more importance than our comfort.
+He has greater purposes for the trials we face.
+His will is more important than our comfort.

 Proverbs 15:33 and Temptation